computerguy2030/pytorch-rocm-amd/MY_FORK.md

     tails ..............

 <h3>Requirements </h3>
 You must uninstall all other kernels except 5.4 or ROCm will not install.
-I have found that ROCm commands still work if you reinstall and boot to
+I have found that after install, ROCm commands still work if you reinstall and boot to other kernels (tested 5.6 and 5.8).
+Hopefully AMD will fix their seemingly arbitrary 5.4 requirement.

 1. Install ROCM: <br>
 3. Clone Pytorch <br>